Carpentry and Joinery | City & Guilds Diploma in Site Carpentry Level 3

 Our expert teachers aim to provide a fun and exciting course that will give you the confidence to succeed.

-You will gain a wide range of skills and knowledge to give you a greater understanding of construction in a wider context as well as giving you the vitals of carpentry.
+You will gain a wide range of skills and broaden your knowledge to give you a greater understanding of construction in a wider context, as well as giving you the vitals of carpentry.

 - First fix flooring and roofing

 - Set up and use fixed and transportable machinery

 This course takes place at our new purpose-built Construction and Trades Centre at the MET's East Campus.